Balibaloo/obsidian-local-template-configuration/README.md

 ### selecting a note
 Another plugin called "Filtered Opener" is required to select a note from your vault.
-To select a note, Picker displays a list of every note in your vault.
+To select a note, Filtered Opener displays a list of every note in your vault.
-Picker can also be configured to display a subset of your notes using filters.
+Filtered Opener can also be configured to display a subset of your notes using filters.
-Please install the [Picker plugin](https://github.com/Balibaloo/obsidian-picker) as it is required to use this plugin.
+Please install the [Filtered Opener plugin](https://github.com/Balibaloo/obsidian-filtered-opener) as it is required to use this plugin.

 After selecting a note, you will be shown its list of intents to chose from.
 If a note only has one intent, that intent will be selected automatically.